 Due to the distracting nature of Facebook, many offices, universities, and grade schools have banned it (as well as other social media platforms) from their networks.

 These blocks are usually put into place with the best of intentions.
 Professors want their students to pay attention during lessons, and bosses don't want to pay their employees for looking at cat GIFs.
 That said, it's immensely frustrating when you want to catch up on your Facebook feed during a break only to hit a digital wall.

 The best solution?
-To connect to a VPN to change your IP address to one outside your work or school's network.
+To connect to a VPN to change your IP address to one outside your work or school network.
 What's more, as it's just the network that is censoring you and not the country in which you live, you can connect to a VPN server in the same country.
-This is a good thing, as close proximity to the VPN server usually results in higher speeds.
-Always a positive when you're browsing Facebook!
+This is a good thing, as close proximity to the VPN server usually results in higher speeds, which is always a positive when you're browsing Facebook!

 Unblocking Facebook Conclusion

 Whether the social media platform is blocked at your place of work, school, or you're visiting or living in a country that censors the website, there are multiple reasons why you may be looking to unblock Facebook.
 How you should go about doing so is entirely dependent on the motive.
 Web proxies may suffice for people looking to bypass a small block put in place by their boss or professors.
 Tor is highly recommended for those looking to access Facebook from places in which they could face punishment.
 VPNs, meanwhile, strike a good balance between speediness, usability, and security.

 Whatever your reason for needing to unblock Facebook, we hope that this guide from ProPrivacy.com helps you find the best way to quickly and safely access the popular social network.